Skip to content

 None object Yes Custom global Log parameters

-Based on the version number of the HBuilderX tool used for uni-app development, download the SDK package required for plugin development.
+According to the version number of the uni-app development tool HBuilderX, download the SDK package required for developing the plugin.

 SDK package structure description